 This recipe was one that fooled me.
 It seems too easy, too simple in its ingredients to be anything that would “wow” you.
 I didn’t have high expectations, I simply thought it would be ok.

 Well.
 This dessert impressed me a whole heck of a lot.
+And, to make it even more impressive, make your own homemade shortbread cookies!

 The only problem I have with this recipe is that it only makes four.
 So next time, I will double it!